NullandKale/ILGPUWiki/Home.md

 > This is where it all comes together.
 This covers actual code, on the actual GPU (or the CPU if you are testing / dont have a GPU).

 04 Structs
+Outline:
+* ILGPU needs **data** not refs | whats not allowed in structs.
+ * storing data part 1 | An array of structs or a struct of arrays.
+ * Ok but seriously how do you get by without refs? storing data part 2 | flattening trees with id's example.

 05 Algorithms 1 Math